beavis28/tradestation-client/README.md

 Python client for [Tradestation's API](https://tradestation.github.io/api-docs/) 🐍

-This project is nowhere-near completed and is a continual work-in-progress, this repo mainly exists to demonstrate to the world that I can indeed write code 😁
+This project is nowhere-near completed and is a continual work-in-progress!

+## Features

+* Tradestation WebAPI:
+  * Oauth token fetching & refreshing
+  * Last price quotes
+  * List account orders
+  * List account positions
+* Account transactions API
+  * Compatible with new 2FA requirements - 21/09/20
+  * Automated scraping of each account's transactions for a given date

+---

 ## Getting Started